farunawebservices/lsr-anchoring/README.md

 # Latent Space Refusal Anchoring for Low-Resource African Languages: Mechanistic Safety Recovery Without Retraining

-A training-free method for recovering safety alignment in multilingual LLMs using Sparse Autoencoder (SAE)-derived refusal direction anchors applied at inference time.
+A training-free method for recovering safety alignment in multilingual LLMs using Mean Activation Steering and Sparse Autoencoder (SAE)-derived refusal direction anchors applied at inference time.

 ## Overview

 Large Language Models fine-tuned for safety in English frequently exhibit **alignment gaps** when prompted in low-resource languages.
-This project investigates whether English-derived refusal directions extracted via SAEs from the residual stream can be steered back into the model at inference time to recover safe behaviour across 6 languages and 4 model families, with no fine-tuning required.
+This project investigates whether English-derived refusal directions extracted via mean activation steering and SAEs from the residual stream can be steered back into the model at inference time to recover safe behaviour across 6 languages and 4 model families, with no fine-tuning required.